Mapping the prevalence of cancer risk factors at the small area level in Australia

 \subsubsection{Survey data}

 The individual level survey data and sampling weights were obtained from the 2017-18 National Health Survey (NHS), which is an Australia-wide population-level health survey conducted every 3-4 years by the ABS \cite{RN478, RN598}.
-This survey excluded very remote areas of Australia ($\approx 0.7$\% of the adult population), discrete Aboriginal and Torres Strait Islander communities ($\approx 0.5$\% of the 2006 Australian population \cite{RN606}) and non-private dwellings ($\approx 2$\% of 2016 population \cite{RN605}).
-Non-private dwellings include hotels and motels, hostels, boarding schools and boarding houses, hospitals, nursing and convalescent homes, prisons, reformatories and single quarters of military establishments and short-stay caravan parks).
+This survey excluded very remote areas of Australia ($\approx 0.8$\% of 2016 population), discrete Aboriginal and Torres Strait Islander communities ($\approx 0.5$\% of 2006 population as per the ABS Community Housing and Infrastructure Needs Survey conducted only in 1999, 2001, and 2006 \cite{RN606}), and non-private dwellings ($\approx 2$\% of 2016 population \cite{RN605}).
+Non-private dwellings include hotels and motels, hostels, boarding schools and boarding houses, hospitals, nursing and convalescent homes, prisons, reformatories and single quarters of military establishments and short-stay caravan parks.
 The ABS highlights that these exclusions should only have a minor effect on aggregate estimates for the states and territories of Australia.

 The 2017-18 NHS data consist of 17248 sampled persons 15 years and older, with 878 persons under the age of 18.
 The data cover 1694 (76\%) of the 2221 SA2s across Australia (see \cref{fig:sampled}) and provide a median (IQR) SA2 level sample size of 8 (5, 13).
 The median SA3 and SA4 level sample sizes were 42 (25, 65) and 154 (101, 226), respectively.
 The NHS was also used to obtain daily smoking rates at the SA4 level \cite{RN607}.
 Other sources of Australian health data are described in Section A of the Additional File.